Long-Term Side Effects of Antiretroviral Therapy

 Some common long-term side effects of ART are listed below.
 While this is not an exhaustive list of all long-term effects, it does highlight some of the most common issues that aging individuals with HIV taking ART might experience.

-Long-term side effects of antiretroviral therapy
+Long-term side effects of HIV medication

 As we age, our bones naturally thin.
 When bones become too thin, they are at risk of fracturing.
 This thinning is called osteopenia or osteoporosis, depending on how severe it is.
 Although bone thinning and fracture risk increase with age, research suggests this risk is greater for people with HIV taking long-term ART compared to the general population.